-7.7.2 Outpatient Rehabilitation
+7.7.2 Outpatient Rehabilitation and Habilitation

-Rehabilitative services are physical, occupational, or speech therapies necessary to restore or improve lost function caused by illness or injury.
+Rehabilitative services are physical, occupational, or speech therapies provided by a licensed physical, occupational or speech therapist, physician, chiropractor or other professional provider licensed to provide such services are necessary to restore or improve lost function caused by illness or injury.
 Rehabilitative services are subject to an annual limit which may be increased if rehabilitative services are required following head or spinal cord injury.
 However, to receive this additional benefit, prior authorization must be obtained before the initial sessions have been exhausted.
 A session is one visit.
 No more than one session of each type of physical, occupational, or speech therapy is covered in one day.